Zig302/AP-Project/README.md

 - Alex Makarov

 ## Overview
 This project implements a computational graph framework with a web-based visualization interface.
 The system allows users to define, load, and visualize computational graphs through a web interface.
 A computational graph consists of agents that process messages and topics that facilitate communication between agents.
-The project demonstrates advanced Java programming concepts including asynchronous communication, parallelism, design patterns, and web server implementation.

 ## Key Components and Terminology